maxsitt/insect-detect-docs/docs/software/programming.md

     the object tracker node (+ passthrough model detections) with the HQ frames by comparing their respective sequence numbers.
 The synchronized tracker output and HQ frame are then send to the host (RPi).
+5. If activated with `-square`, this function will increase the bounding box size on both sides of the minimum dimension, or only on one side if the insect is localized at the frame margin.
+The cropped detections will thereby always have an aspect ratio of 1:1.
+This can improve classification model training and inference, as the images are not stretched during resizing and no distortion is added.
-5. Raw HQ frames will be saved every second if activated with `-raw`.
+6. Raw HQ frames will be saved every second if activated with `-raw`.
 To decrease the .jpg file size, you can save them with a higher JPEG compression (e.g. 70% quality instead of the default 95%) by commenting out this line and using the following line.
-6. A tracked object can have 4 possible statuses: `NEW`, `TRACKED`, `LOST` and `REMOVED`.
+7. A tracked object can have 4 possible statuses: `NEW`, `TRACKED`, `LOST` and `REMOVED`.
 It is highly recommended to save the cropped detections only when `tracking status == TRACKED`, but you could change this configuration here and e.g. write the `track.status.name` as additional column to the metadata .csv.
-7. This function will be called after a recording interval is finished, or if an error occurs during the recording and will write some info about the respective recording interval to `record_log.csv`.
+8. This function will be called after a recording interval is finished, or if an error occurs during the recording and will write some info about the respective recording interval to `record_log.csv`.
-8. This function will be called if you are using the optional `-log` argument and will save the specified logging info to a .csv file.
+9. This function will be called if you are using the optional `-log` argument and will save the specified logging info to a .csv file.
-9. You can change the [interval](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/interval.html){target=_blank}
+10. You can change the [interval](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/interval.html){target=_blank}
     at which logs will be written to the log .csv file in this line.
-10. You can specify your own recording durations and charge level thresholds in this code section.
-The suggested values can provide an efficient recording behaviour if you are using the 12,000 mAh PiJuice battery and set up the [Wakeup Alarm](../pisetup/#pijuice-zero-configuration){target=_blank} for 2-5 times per day.
+11. You can specify your own recording durations and charge level thresholds in this code section.
+The suggested values can provide an efficient recording behaviour if you are using the 12,000 mAh PiJuice battery and set up the [Wakeup Alarm](../pisetup/#pijuice-zero-configuration){target=_blank} for 3-6 times per day.
 Depending on the number of Wakeups per day, as well as the season and sun exposure of the solar panel, it can make sense to increase or decrease the recording duration.
-11. The recording will be stopped if the charge level of the PiJuice battery that is updated in each `while` loop drops below the specified threshold.
-You can adjust this threshold, e.g. when using a different battery capacity.
+12. The recording will be stopped after the recording time is finished or if the charge level of the PiJuice battery drops below the specified threshold for more than ten times.
+This will avoid immediate stopping of the recording if the PiJuice battery charge level is falsely returned < 10, which can happen from time to time.
-12. In this line you can change the time interval with which the cropped detections will be saved to .jpg.
+13. In this line you can change the time interval with which the cropped detections will be saved to .jpg.
 This does not affect the detection model and object tracker speed, which are both run on-device even if no detections are saved.
 Using `-raw` or `-overlay` to additionally save the full HQ frames can significantly slow down the pipeline and inference speed.
-13. If you are still in the testing phase, comment out the shutdown commands in this line and the last line by adding `#` in front of the line.
+14. If you are still in the testing phase, comment out the shutdown commands in this line and the last line by adding `#` in front of the line.

 ---